-What’s interesting is that Facebook and Twitter don’t just lead the way ahead of other social networks – they are more popular among MEPs than personal websites and blogs; when asked which communication channels they use, 96% said they use Facebook, 93% Twitter and 82% personal websites and/or blogs.
+What’s interesting is that Facebook and Twitter don’t just lead the way ahead of other social networks; they are more popular among MEPs than personal websites and blogs.
+When asked which communication channels they use, 96% said they use Facebook, 93% Twitter and 82% personal websites and/or blogs.

 Transparency, Humor and Relatability

-If there’s one thing that’s been given a lot of lip service within politics in recent years, it’s the notion of transparency.
+If there’s one thing that’s been people give a lot of lip service within politics in recent years, it’s the notion of transparency.
 This, coupled with the fact that most adults are now active on social media, goes a long way to explaining why many elected officials are taking to social networks not only to stay adrift of relevant conversations, but to actively participate in them.

 For example, last month Barack Obama joined Twitter as @POTUS.
-Though primarily an opportunity to communicate about what he does in a professional capacity, the President uses his Twitter account to talk about personal interests to which his followers can relate.
+Though primarily an opportunity to communicate about what he does in a professional capacity; the President uses his Twitter account to talk about personal interests to which his followers can relate.

 @MayorofLondon Boris Johnson is also active on social media, hosting monthly Twitter chats during which he responds to a wide range of questions.
-Though most of these concern “serious” issues, Johnson (who is well known for his sense of humor) also engages with those that allow his personality to come to the fore.
+Though most of these concern “serious” issues; Johnson (who is well known for his sense of humor) also engages with those that allow his personality to come to the fore.